jeremyzyang/full_funnel/README.md

 # full_funnel
-simulate and analyze a simulated full funnel advertising experiment
+simulate and analyze a full-funnel advertising experiment. details in the notebooks.